odota/core/README.md

 * Make some changes and commit them.
 * Submit a pull request.
 Wait for it to be reviewed and merged.
 * Congratulations!
 You're a contributor.
+* **Optional** Add your DOTA friend code (SteamId3) to the `CONTRIBUTORS.js` file.
+The API will return a boolean that denotes if you've contributed to the development of OpenDota.

 Notes
 ----